There Is Nothing Like Electrameccanica Vehicles Corp (SOLO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Electrameccanica Vehicles Corp (NASDAQ:SOLO) dipped -4.03% to close Monday’s market session at $0.37, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.36 and $0.40 throughout the trading session with the volume trading being 582216 shares, which represented a significant variation when compared to the three months average volume of 563.87K shares.
-The firm’s stock price fluctuated -11.81% within the last five trades and -43.59% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -24.59% in the last 6 months and -52.84% was subtracted to its value over the previous 3 months.
-SOLO stock is trading at a margin of -23.04%, -40.69% and -45.69% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Electrameccanica Vehicles Corp (NASDAQ:SOLO) raised 18.08% to close Friday’s market session at $0.47, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.41 and $0.49 throughout the trading session with the volume trading being 843261 shares, which represented a significant variation when compared to the three months average volume of 543.37K shares.
+The firm’s stock price fluctuated 21.45% within the last five trades and -0.53% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -12.14% in the last 6 months and -36.98% was subtracted to its value over the previous 3 months.
+SOLO stock is trading at a margin of 6.16%, -21.24% and -30.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Click here for full details and to join for free